-- What is the quality of the candidate; how does his resumé look? - What is the service record of the person in question at his previous employer(s) and/or if applicable as a member of the supervisory board of another company, also where interacting with shareholders is concerned? - Are there reasons to doubt the integrity and reliability of the candidate in question? - Is the candidate in question in keeping with the objective of more quality and diversity in the membership of the management board? - Is the member of the management board being appointed for a period of four years, in compliance with best practice provision II.1.1 of the Dutch corporate governance code? - Does the person in question comply with best practice provision II.1.7 of the Dutch corporate governance code (maximum number of supervisory board memberships)? - Is his remuneration package in keeping with the remuneration policy adopted by the general meeting and does that comply with the provisions set out in the Dutch corporate governance code and is it in line with the Eumedion principles (appendix I)? - In the case of a reappointment, has the supervisory board evaluated the previous period of the appointment and what are the results of this evaluation?
+- What is the quality of the candidate; how does his resumé look? - What is the service record of the person in question at his previous employer(s) and/or if applicable as a member of the supervisory board of another company, also where interacting with shareholders is concerned? - Are there reasons to doubt the integrity and reliability of the candidate in question? - Is the candidate in question in keeping with the objective of more quality and diversity in the membership of the management board? - Is the member of the management board being appointed for a period of four years, in compliance with best practice provision II.1.1 of the Dutch corporate governance code? - Does the person in question hold more than two supervisory positions with large Dutch or non-Dutch companies or acts as chairman of a supervisory board/board of directors of a large Dutch or non-Dutch company.
+Is his or her remuneration package in line with the remuneration policy adopted by the general meeting and has the company taken into account the Eumedion principles for a sound remuneration policy for members of the management board of Dutch listed companies (appendix I)? - In the case of a reappointment, has the supervisory board evaluated the previous period of the appointment and what are the results of this evaluation?